 If you’re happy with your broadband supplier, but not keen on the price, you may be able to haggle either online or over the phone to get a better deal.

-A survey by Which? found that nearly half (46%) of survey respondents had haggled with their existing provider when their contract ended.
-These people reported saving an average £85 on broadband, and £128 on broadband and TV.
+A survey by Which? found nearly half (46%) of survey respondents had haggled with their existing provider when their contract ended.
+These people reported saving an average of £85 on broadband, and £128 on broadband and TV.

 4. Check how long your broadband contract is

 Broadband contracts typically last for 12, 18 or 24 months and in general - the longer you commit, the cheaper the monthly price.

 Some providers also offer short-term 30-day rolling broadband contracts, which can be cancelled at short notice.

 These are good for people who might be moving house soon or students who will go back to the family home for several months each summer.

 Bear in mind that even if you sign a contract - the terms and conditions are likely to allow mid-contract rises in certain situations such as rising inflation.